-The business is majority-owned by an employee ownership trust (a trust that holds shares on behalf of employees), and intends to remain independent.
+The business is majority-owned by an employee ownership trust, and intends to remain independent.
 A significant majority of the managers' assets are invested in the funds managed, aligning their interests with clients directly.

 There are 12 members of the CGAM team, six of whom are focused on investments.
 They are the three leads on the portfolio - Peter Spiller, Alastair Laing, and Chris Clothier - plus the more recent recruits, Hassan Raza, Emma Moriarty, and Jock Henderson.